 Cheryl Takata is a ceramic artist from Perrysburg, Ohio.
-She opened her own pottery studio in 2011 after her retirement as creative director at Bowling Green State University.
+She started working in her own pottery studio in 2011 after her retirement as creative director at Bowling Green State University.
 Her work is currently available in several northwest Ohio galleries.
 She also participates in local and national, invitational and juried exhibitions.